jlinoff/rsa_demo/README.md

-The theory behind RSA including descriptions of Fermats Little Theorem, the Extendend Euclidean Algorithm, Bezout's Identity, modulus arithmetic, factoring complexity and the host of other concepts and history related to the RSA algorithm are not discussed here because there are so many great resources on the web.
+The theory behind RSA including descriptions of Fermats Little Theorem, the Extendend Euclidean Algorithm, Bezout's Identity, modulus arithmetic, factoring complexity, prime numbers (and their relation to the Riemann Hypothesis - a personal favorite) and the host of other concepts and history related to the RSA algorithm are not discussed here because there are so many great resources on the web.
 My hope is that you will find and read the references and then compare them to the implementations here.